kperez755/ETL-Pipeline-IMDb-Movies/README.md

 ## 📊 Results
 When the pipeline completes, you will have:
 - A normalized **movies** table with merged metadata
 - A production-ready database for analytics or machine learning workflows
+- A bar graph visualization ready for visualization and further analysis

 <!-- TOC --><a name="-future-improvements"></a>
 ## 🧠 Future Improvements